Duration: 5-10 minutes

 - Comprehension: Model reading a passage and processing what the text is saying as you read, connecting it to background knowledge or asking questions.
 “Hmm, I wonder if…?
 Oh, I have done that before.
 I hate it when that happens.
 I don’t understand that part.
 I should go back and read it again.”

-- Research shows that these metacognitive strategies help students make significant gains in their reading ability.
+- Research shows that metacognitive strategies like those listed for the Read Alouds help students make significant gains in their reading ability.
 The more you model these behaviors and have students practice them, the more students are likely to use the strategies when they need them.

 - The process of modeling for everyone and then having students try it with a partner keeps everyone involved.
 Popcorn reading where students “cold” read a text is at best an inefficient use of time, and at worst, a detriment to students who already struggle.